 3D X-Rays for Dental Implants

 When planning dental implants, we have to know if the bone is both wide and tall enough.
 If it is, great!
-If not, then you may need a bone graft of some type to build up the bone.
+If not, then you may need a bone graft or sinus lift to build up the bone.
 Without the 3D views, we can’t know that.
 We can also see other important anatomy, like the big nerve in your lower jaw (the yellow line).
 We really don’t want to run into that!

 In short, dental x-rays give us critical information about both your teeth and your jaws.
 Without them, it’s really impossible for us to do a good job for you.